 Original post from 2016:

-So, I thought I should go for the baker’s dozen.
-You see, yesterday was our friend Sam’s birthday.
+Yesterday was our friend Sam’s birthday.
 I had to make him a batch of kolacky, they are his annual birthday request.

 While the oven was on and the flour and sugar were in the air, it seemed like we might as well make his other most requested cookie too.
 I mean, ’tis the season!